by Joe Tracy, editor of Theme Park Magazine

 Skepticism and Enthusiasm for Paper Bag World

 Despite the great and original idea, not everyone is enthusiastic.
 The Plastic Bag Association of the United States and Canada put out a statement on Twitter stating, “It makes no sense.
 When people are asked for paper or plastic at the grocery store, 72.387% of them say ‘plastic.’
-So why would you design a…” The rest of the tweet was cut off due to being too long.
+So why would you design a…” The rest of the tweet was cut off because of being too long.

 Other tweets expressed excitement over the new theme park.